What is Gold Open Access?

 How can I make my research outputs Gold Open Access?

 The Library manages a number of funds to enable Gold OA publication for eligible University of Manchester authors.
-You can access detailed information on these funds and check your eligibility via our Open Access funds available for University of Manchester researchers article.
+You can access detailed information on these funds and check your eligibility via the following article:

 Further support